zio/zio/microsite/src/main/tut/datatypes/queue.md

 } yield ()
 ```

-## Consuming items from a queue
+## Consuming Items from a Queue

-`take` removes the oldest item from the queue and returns it.
-If the queue is empty, this will return a computation that resumes when an item has been added to the queue: you can use `fork` to wait for an item in a different fiber.
+The `take` operation removes the oldest item from the queue and returns it.
+If the queue is empty, this will suspend, and resume only when an item has been added to the queue.
+As with `offer`, you can use `fork` to wait for the value in a different fiber.

 ```tut:silent
 val res: IO[Nothing, String] = for {
   queue <- Queue.bounded[String](100)